george-language/george-language.github.io/book/chapter6.2.md

 # Chapter 6.2: Handling Errors

-Sometimes, programmers want to **bypass** errors because they expect them to happen.
+Programmers often want to **bypass** errors because they expect them to happen.
 That’s perfectly fine, some operations, like reading a file or taking the square root of a negative number, are naturally prone to failure.

 GLang provides a safe way to handle these situations using `try` and `catch`.